windowshopr/Weighted-Scoring-System-Repo/README.md

 `quantiles = [0.25, 0.5, 0.75]`

-Good.
+**Good**.
 So now when the program starts, it'll iterate through each column, determine each of the quantile values for that column, then iterate through each row.
 Depending on the current value as compared to the quantile values, that will determine what "score" that row's value receives.

-Example: quantile values of "Profit Factor" column = [0.5, 1, 1.5]
+**Example**: quantile values of "Profit Factor" column = [0.5, 1, 1.5]
 if current row's "Profit Factor" <= 0.5, add 1 weight point.
 If it's <= 1, add another weighted point.
 If it's <= 1.5, add another weighted point.
 If it's > 1.5, add another weighted point.

 So if the current row's Profit Factor is 2.0, it would receive 4 x 1 weight point = 4 points.
 If the next row's Profit Factor is 0.75, it would receive 2 x 1 weight points = 2 points.

-NOTE: If the Profit Factor had a 2 weight instead of a 1 weight as defined in "score_cols_with_weights", these two would receive 4 x 2 weight points = 8 points, and 2 x 2 weight points = 4 points respectively.
+**NOTE**: If the Profit Factor had a 2 weight instead of a 1 weight as defined in "score_cols_with_weights", these two would receive 4 x 2 weight points = 8 points, and 2 x 2 weight points = 4 points respectively.

 It repeats this process for each column in the dataset, giving a combined sum of all weight points in the end, and sorts by the highest combined score.
 You can view your weighted results (and see the "best" row) in the "output_datasets" folder.

-The "quantiles" and "weights" are hyperparameters that you will need to tune, based on trial and error/intuition into the problem, so experiment with different weights, and quantile values (like quantiles = [0.2, 0.4, 0.6, 0.8] and different weight numbers in "score_cols_with_weights").
+The "**quantiles**" and "**weights**" are hyperparameters that you will need to tune, based on trial and error/intuition into the problem, so experiment with different weights, and quantile values (like quantiles = [0.2, 0.4, 0.6, 0.8] and different weight numbers in "score_cols_with_weights").

 # VARIABLES TO SET